-Rutile needles, platelets and particles oriented in three directions as seen in this 1.83 ct Mozambican ruby.
-Some of the internal features recorded in this ruby include iridescent needles and some whitish hexagonal or irregular shaped platelets.
-These inclusions are regularly observed in Mozambican and other East African rubies and are potentially helpful indicators to determine their authenticity and origin2.
-Further to these characteristic inclusions, few whitish healed fissures are other internal features present in this 1.83 ct ruby.
+Rutile needles, platelets and particles oriented in three directions as seen in this 1.71 ct Mozambican ruby.
+Some of the internal features recorded in this ruby include thick, whitish needles and flat platelets and dense 'silk' under the girdle.
+These inclusions are regularly observed in Mozambican and other East African rubies and are potentially helpful indicators to determine their authenticity and origin.
+Further to these characteristic inclusions, small, whitish fissures under the surface are other internal features present in this 1.71 ct ruby.
 In addition to microscopic features, a number of technologically advanced analytical methods are deployed to contribute to a secure determination of a gemstone's authenticity and origin.
 These more sophisticated methods can be grouped into spectroscopic and chemical methods.
 Both types give hints to the type of rock in which the gem formed and might also reflect alterations imposed by a possible treatment process.
-2 For more information about the inclusions in gemstones contact the Gübelin Academy or consult 'Photoatlas of Inclusions in Gemstones' (see chapter 'Addendum')
+For more information about the inclusions in gemstones contact the Gübelin Academy or consult 'Photoatlas of Inclusions in Gemstones' (see chapter 'Addendum')

-Trace element pattern for the 1.83 ct Mozambican ruby, gathered by energy dispersive X-ray fluorescence (ED-XRF) spectrometry.
+Trace element pattern for the 1.71 ct Mozambican ruby, gathered by energy dispersive X-ray fluorescence (ED-XRF) spectrometry.
 The blue line shows the deviations of a selection of trace element concentrations in comparison to the normalised Gübelin World Ruby Reference, shown in red.
-CHEMICAL FEATURES Sophisticated analytical techniques3 measure the concentration of chemical elements in gems.
+CHEMICAL FEATURES Sophisticated analytical techniques measure the concentration of chemical elements in gems.
 Aside from the main and trace elements, gemstones also contain other elements present in even smaller concentrations of a few parts per million.
 These trace elements typically do not have any significant influence on the appearance of the gemstone, but they shed light on the environment in which it grew thousands, millions or even billions of years ago.
 The type and amount of these elements in a gemstone are often indicative of a specific location and are used by gem labs to determine its country of origin.
-3 For more information about the applied analytical methods see gubelingemlab.com The trace element concentrations of this 1.83 ct ruby vary slightly to the Gübelin World Ruby Reference4, as shown in the trace element diagram.
-The individual and truly unique chemical fingerprint measured in this 1.83 ct gemstone displays the characteristic deviations we expect for a ruby from Mozambique.
+For more information about the applied analytical methods see gubelingemlab.com The trace element concentrations of this 1.71 ct ruby vary slightly to the Gübelin World Ruby Reference, as shown in the trace element diagram.
+The individual and truly unique chemical fingerprint measured in this 1.71 ct gemstone displays the characteristic deviations we expect for a ruby from Mozambique.
 SPECTROSCOPIC FEATURES Different methods of spectrometry are applied to help determining possible treatments and the origin of a gemstone.
 These analytical techniques apply electromagnetic radiation that interacts with the gemstone, providing information about its chemical and structural constituents (i.e. elements, molecules, crystallographic properties) through the characteristic absorbance of visible, infrared and/ or ultraviolet light.
 For rubies, infrared-spectroscopy is an essential technology to detect the presence and possible alterations of sub-microscopically small particles induced by man-made heat treatment.
-The present 1.83 ct ruby shows spectroscopic features typical for rubies that have been subjected to heat treatment.
-4 The Gübelin World Ruby Reference is an empirical trace elemental composition of an assumed ruby with the averaged and weighted concentration of potentially indicative elements, comprising all commercially relevant deposits worldwide.
+The present 1.71 ct ruby shows spectroscopic features typical for rubies that have been subjected to heat treatment.
+The Gübelin World Ruby Reference is an empirical trace elemental composition of an assumed ruby with the averaged and weighted concentration of potentially indicative elements, comprising all commercially relevant deposits worldwide.